nurhaifahbansara-bit/Library-Management-System/README.md

 # Library Management System
-*Collaborative project developed with Johairiya Goling.*
+*Collaborative Academic Project  with Johairiya Goling | Completed during my 2nd year 2nd sem*

 This is a desktop-based application built using Python.
 It streamlines library operations by managing book inventories, tracking borrowing histories, and organizing student or member records through a graphical user interface.